NuijtenDev/AutoYoutubeMate/README.md

 # YouTube Playlist Creator

+30 minute pair programming session with Chatgpt to easily create a playlist with the google API.
 This script allows you to create a YouTube playlist and add videos to it using the YouTube Data API.

 ## Prerequisites